 Now a day’s analytics market has grown at a double speed.
 Today, the analytics software market is having numerous players and ranging from billion-dollar companies to a single person operated shops and businesses offering sophisticated and custom-based solutions to various communities as per their requirements.
 The analytics field is continuously growing, new tools and technologies have started coming into the market, causing the business analysts to master them for better career options.

-Today, the number of analytical tools are available in the market, but the major competition is observed between R and SAS.
+Today, the number of analytical tools are available in the market, but the major competition is observed between R vs SAS.

 Before diving into the main agenda of this article, let us first understand what R, SAS is?